Istanbul Walls: Self-Guided Walking Tour + Detailed Map

 A relative few, however, seem to make it beyond the boundaries of Sultanahmet (i.e. the Old City), or are even aware that physical remnants of the ancient city walls of Constantinople not only exist, but offer a unique and unforgettable way to dive deeper into Istanbul’s past, present, and future.

-Here’s what you need to know about visiting the largest existing section of the Istanbul walls, the Theodosian Wall, including the most detailed map on the web for doing a self-guided walk along any length of this amazing 7 km-long archeological site.
+Here’s what you need to know about visiting the largest existing section of the Istanbul walls, the Theodosian Wall, including our custom walking map for doing a self-guided walk along any length of this amazing 7 km-long archeological site.

 Start:Golden Horn Park (Haliç Parkı) / Ayvansaray Ferry Stop.